Meeting Your Child’s Dentistry Needs in Herriman and Daybreak

 If your child ever needs to have a tooth removed, the area surrounding their tooth is numbed with a local anesthetic.
 Once the numbed area is no longer sensitive, a special device is used to loosen the root of the tooth from the surrounding gums and bone.
 Once the tooth is loosened, it can be safely and painlessly extracted.

-At our pediatric dental office in the Herriman, South Jordan and Riverton area, our goal is to make any tooth extraction an easy and painless process for your child.
+At our pediatric dentist office in the Herriman, Bluffdale and Riverton area, our goal is to make any tooth extraction an easy and painless process for your child.

 Here at Herriman Pediatric Dentistry, we want to protect your child from cavities before they even begin!
 Dental sealants help make this possible.